 Master of Science in Information Assurance and Cyber Security (MSIA)

-MASTER OF SCIENCE INFORMATION ASSURANCE • 34 CREDITS • MSIA
+MASTER OF SCIENCE IN INFORMATION ASSURANCE • 34 CREDITS • MSIA

-All students admitted into the Davenport University Master of Science Information Assurance and Cyber Security are expected to have the necessary undergraduate preparation, outlined in the Admissions Requirements, prior to entering the 600-level courses.
+All students admitted into the Davenport University Master of Science in Information Assurance and Cybersecurity are expected to have the necessary undergraduate preparation, as outlined in the Admissions Requirements, prior to entering the 600-level courses.
 Students who have not successfully completed equivalent undergraduate courses will be required to complete the following graduate (500-level) foundational courses or the undergraduate level equivalent courses.
 A grade of “B” or better must be earned in each course to show proficiency.
-These courses are not included in the credits required for degree completion.

 Graduate Level Foundational Courses:

 CSCI 531 - Introduction to Programming or CISP 553 - Python Scripting

 NETW 520 - Data Communications and Networks